 - 1. Make an initial record of the information. - 2.
 Report it to the DSL immediately. - 3.
-The DSL or headteacher will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if DSL or headteacher are not immediately available (see point 8 below). - 4.
-Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations. - Dates and times of any discussions they were involved in. - Any injuries. - Explanations given by the child / adult. - What action was taken. - Any actual words or phrases used by the child.
+The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if DSL is not immediately available (see point 8 below). - 4.
+Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - dates and times of their observations; - dates and times of any discussions they were involved in; - any injuries; - explanations given by the child / adult; - what action was taken; - any actual words or phrases used by the child.